Marlo Thomas: That Girl

 Thomas starred in an ABC pilot called Two's Company in 1965.
 Although it did not sell, it caught the attention of a network programming executive.
 He met with Thomas, and expressed interest in casting her in her own series.
 With their encouragement, Thomas came up with her own idea for a show about a young woman who leaves home, moves to New York City, and struggles to become an actress.
 The network was initially hesitant, fearing audiences would find a series centering on a single female uninteresting or unrealistic.

 The concept eventually evolved into the sitcom entitled That Girl, in which Thomas played Ann Marie, a beautiful, up-and-coming actress with a writer boyfriend, played by Ted Bessell.
 The series told the daily struggles of Ann holding different temporary jobs while pursuing her dream of a career on Broadway.
 That Girl was one of the first television shows to focus on a working, single woman who did not live with her parents, and it paved the way for many shows to come.
-Thomas was only the fourth woman to produce her own series, following Gertrude Berg, Lucille Ball, and Betty White.
+Thomas was the fourth woman to produce her own series, following Gertrude Berg, Lucille Ball, and Betty White.
 That Girl aired from 1966 to 1971, producing 136 episodes, and was a solid performer in the Nielsen ratings.

 In 1971, Thomas chose to end the series after five years.
 Both ABC and the show's sponsor, Clairol, wanted the series finale to be a wedding between the two central characters, but Thomas rebuffed them, saying that she felt it was the wrong message to send to her female audience, because it would give the impression that the only happy ending is marriage.
 That Girl has since become popular in syndication.

-Clairol was our sponsor and they wanted to end the show with a wedding.
-I said, "I just can't do that to these women and girls who followed Ann Marie's adventure.
-I can't now say that the only happy ending is a wedding, because I don't believe it."
-There was a big ruckus about it, but I wouldn't do it.
-The last show, Ann Marie took Donald to a women's lib meeting, which made nobody happy but me.
-I loved it.